 If we could predict who would develop capsular contracture, if we knew how to prevent it, or if we could always successfully treat capsules, then breast augmentation would be an excellent procedure and there would be very little controversy surrounding it.

 We cannot predict who will get capsular hardening.
 But we do believe that there are some things that can be done do to prevent them from forming.
-If you have a rough surfaced ‘textured’ implant- this roughness will help to prevent tightening of the capsule.
-If you have a smooth surfaced implant, we ask you to perform exercises where you stretch the capsule on a twice-daily basis for the first 5 months, and daily there-after.
-Hamish will show you how to do this if you have smooth implants.
+You will have a smooth surfaced implant, we ask you to perform exercises where you stretch the capsule on a twice-daily basis for the first 5 months, and daily there-after.
+Hamish will show you how to do this.

 If you develop a hard capsule that bothers you, the next step is to re-operate, surgically release the capsule and hope (with aggressive exercises) that the capsule will not tighten again.